Tuck · Comparisons · Tuck vs Baby Monitor 3G

 Feature breadth — Baby Monitor 3G is intentionally minimal

 Baby Monitor 3G covers the core monitoring loop: video stream, audio stream, two-way talk, sound/noise alerts with adjustable sensitivity, lullabies, night light.
-What it doesn't do: cry detection (it has noise alerts, not a cry classifier), sleep tracking, sleep diary, AI scene understanding, generative music, voice cloning, breathing monitoring.
+What it doesn't do: cry detection (it has noise alerts, not a cry classifier), sleep tracking, sleep diary, AI scene understanding, generative music, breathing monitoring.

 The trade-off is clean: Baby Monitor 3G is a focused, finished, no-creep product.
 Tuck is a more expansive product that justifies a subscription with active AI features.